Healthier sweet potato muffins are an easy way to use leftover sweet potatoes or just get kids to eat more vegetables. Serve as a simple,

 - Sub in 1/3 of the flour for oat flour to add extra whole grains – learn how to make your own oat flour here.

 Grab your leftovers and make these easy, veggie muffins ASAP.
-Still, even if your kids aren’t fan of the orange vegetable, you’ll have no problem getting them to try these.
-They are soft, slightly sweet,
+Even if your kids aren’t fan of the orange vegetable, you’ll have no problem getting them to try these.
+They are soft, slightly sweet, fiber-packed snack that will quickly become your go to.

 If you love this recipe please give it 5 stars!
 It helps more people find this awesome recipe.